dwjohnston/javascript-101/lesson-104-arrays/README.md

 console.log(lastLetter); //'c';
 ```

-🤔 This is where python is nice, in that you can access the last elmeent of an array with `-1` and the second to last with `-2` and so fourth.
+🤔 This is where python is nice, in that you can access the last element of an array with `-1` and the second to last with `-2` and so fourth.

 ## Using multidimensional arrays